ThePhD/sol2/docs/source/api/object.rst

 	bool operator!=(const object& lhs, const nil_t&);
 	bool operator!=(const nil_t&, const object& rhs);

-These allow a person to compare an ``sol::object`` against ``nil``, which essentially checks if an object references a non-nil value, like so:
+These allow a person to compare an ``sol::object`` against :ref:`nil<nil>`, which essentially checks if an object references a non-nil value, like so: